 - The Misono-tei Tea Room, open only in spring and autumn

-The large number of graves of court nobles (the second highest class after the imperial family in Heian period class society) indicates the prestige of the temple
+The large number of graves of court nobles indicates the prestige of the temple

-Nisonin Temple is a 10-minute walk from either JR Saga-Arashiyama Station, or from Arashiyama Station on the Keifuku Line.
+Nisonin Temple is a 10-minute walk from either JR Saga-Arashiyama Station or Arashiyama Station on the Keifuku Line.
 From Hankyu Arashiyama Station, it takes around 30 minutes.

-Nison-in was originally a place to study the four combining Buddhist sects of Tendai, Shingon, Risshu and Jodo, but it has been strictly a Tendai temple since the Meiji period.
+Nisonin was originally a place to study all four Buddhist sects—Tendai, Shingon, Risshu and Jodo—but it has strictly been a Tendai temple since the Meiji period.

-The large number of graves of emperors and court nobles (the second highest class after the imperial family in Heian period class society) indicates the prestige of the temple.
+The large number of graves of emperors and court nobles (the second-highest class after the imperial family in Heian period society) demonstrates the prestige of the temple.